HISTORY

 Celebrating over 100 years of community, advocacy, education, and service.

 The College Women’s Club of Montclair (CWCM) is a 501c3 nonprofit composed of women with post-secondary education who believe strongly in the advancement of women through education and advocacy.
-We work to promote educational opportunities for women, provide financial aid to high school seniors pursuing higher education, and gather for social events.
+We work to promote educational opportunities for women, provide financial aid to high school seniors pursuing higher education, organize programs for the public, and gather for social events.

 FOUNDING

-In 1928 the Club became a Branch of American Association of University Women which now includes more than 140,000 members banded together “to enable college women to continue their own intellectual growth, to further the advancement of women, and to discharge the special responsibilities to society of those who have enjoyed the advantages of higher education.”
-Members attended state and regional meetings and workshops and the biennial national convention.
+In 1928, the Club became a Branch of the American Association of University Women (AAUW) which now includes more than 140,000 members banded together “to enable college women to continue their own intellectual growth, to further the advancement of women, and to discharge the special responsibilities to society of those who have enjoyed the advantages of higher education.”
+Members attended state and regional meetings and workshops, and the biennial national convention.

 FUNDRAISING

-In 1970, the College Women’s Club of Montclair (CWCM) was incorporated and a year later was determined a tax-exempt organization.
-It has raised funds for fellowships and awards in several ways, chiefly through a semi-annual USED BOOK, MOVIE & MEDIA SALE.
+In 1970, the College Women’s Club of Montclair (CWCM) was incorporated and a year later was designated a tax-exempt organization.
+It has raised funds for fellowships and awards in several ways, chiefly through a semi-annual USED BOOK, MOVIE & MUSIC SALE.
 Many members contribute a significant amount of time to sorting and pricing the books donated by the community for our twice yearly Book Sale.

 In 2010, we celebrated 75 years of our Book Sale, which has generated over two million dollars in scholarship aid to area girls since its inception.
 For this event, we hosted local authors with a keynote by Dorothy Benton Frank.